Skip to content

 Overall Architecture

-For any TSF model \(M_\theta\), input \(X \in \mathbb R^{L\times D}\) over history interval \(T_X\), output \(\hat Y \in \mathbb R^{H\times D}\) over future interval \(T_Y\), can be decomposed as: $\(M_\theta: X \xrightarrow{f^{\text{pre}}_{\theta_{\text{pre}}}} X_{\text{pre}} \xrightarrow{f^{\text{dyn}}_{\theta_{\text{dyn}}}} \tilde Y \xrightarrow{f^{\text{post}}_{\theta_{\text{post}}}} \hat Y\)$ Here, \(f^{\text{dyn}}\) is the DYN function (orange, solely responsible for "future prediction") that advances time from \(T_X\) to \(T_Y\); \(f^{\text{pre}}, f^{\text{post}}\) are PRO functions (blue, operating within the input interval for feature extraction/upsampling/downsampling).
-Invertible normalization, etc., are excluded from the nomenclature.
-The authors classify 16 models by "whether DYN is complete and learnable + PRO configuration," and compare with TFB benchmark multivariate TSF rankings to identify patterns.
+For any TSF model \(M_\theta\), with input \(X \in \mathbb R^{L\times D}\) in the historical interval \(T_X\) and output \(\hat Y \in \mathbb R^{H\times D}\) in the future interval \(T_Y\), the model can be decomposed as: $\(M_\theta: X \xrightarrow{f^{\text{pre}}_{\theta_{\text{pre}}}} X_{\text{pre}} \xrightarrow{f^{\text{dyn}}_{\theta_{\text{dyn}}}} \tilde Y \xrightarrow{f^{\text{post}}_{\theta_{\text{post}}}} \hat Y\)$ Where \(f^{\text{dyn}}\) is the DYN function (in orange) that projects time from \(T_X\) to \(T_Y\) (responsible for future prediction), while \(f^{\text{pre}}\) and \(f^{\text{post}}\) are PRO functions (in blue) that remain within the input interval for feature extraction or sampling.
+Reversible normalization and similar components are excluded from the nomenclature.
+The authors classify 16 models based on DYN completeness and PRO configuration, identifying two laws by correlating with TFB benchmark rankings and validating them via counterfactual surgeries.
+The research workflow is as follows:

 Key Designs

-2. LTSF-Linear as the Theoretical Anchor of "Relaxed Linear Time-delay Dynamical Systems":
+2. Interpreting LTSF-Linear as a "Relaxed Linear Delay Dynamical System"

-• Mechanism: Assume the true dynamics satisfy \([x(t_n), \dots, x(t_{n-L+1})]^T = M[x(t_{n-1}), \dots, x(t_{n-L})]^T\), then \(Y = (M^H)_{-H:,:} X\).
-The prediction layer of LTSF-Linear, \(\hat Y = W_\theta X_g + b_\theta\), matches the dimensions of \((M^H)_{-H:,:}\)—it can be seen as "relaxed system identification without coefficient constraints."
-LTSF-Linear wins because it actually learns a linear dynamic, whereas Informer/FEDformer, etc., let the decoder predict the future from zero-padding.
+Mechanism: If "learning dynamics" is the differentiator, why do single-layer linear mappings like LTSF-Linear outperform complex Transformers?
+The authors hypothesize that real-world dynamics satisfy \([x(t_n), \dots, x(t_{n-L+1})]^T = M[x(t_{n-1}), \dots, x(t_{n-L})]^T\), such that \(H\)-step prediction becomes \(Y = (M^H)_{-H:,:} X\).
+The prediction layer of LTSF-Linear, \(\hat Y = W_\theta X_g + b_\theta\), shares the same dimensions as \((M^H)_{-H:,:}\), making it a "relaxed dynamical system identification" without coefficient constraints.
+This suggests LTSF-Linear succeeds because it genuinely learns linear dynamics, whereas Informer/FEDformer force the decoder to project into the future from zero-padding.
+This connects empirical deep learning phenomena to fifty years of system identification theory.

-3. Injecting Learnable Linear DYN Experiments (RQ1 & RQ2):
+3. Learnable Linear DYN Injection Experiments

 Loss & Training